Undercover (1943 film): Plot

 Using information obtained by Stephan, Milosh and his guerrillas are able to ambush a German train and free Yugoslav PoWs, while wounding General Staengel in the process.
 Stephan operates on the wounded General, saving his life, and gaining the General's trust.
-Milosh's wife, Anna Petrovitch (Mary Morris), a schoolteacher, is taken prisoner and interrogated, but she escapes, with the help of some of her students, and joins Milosh in the mountains.
-In retaliation, German troops under Colonel von Brock (Robert Harris) execute six schoolchildren.
+Milosh's wife, Anna Petrovitch, a schoolteacher, is taken prisoner and interrogated, but she escapes, with the help of some of her students, and joins Milosh in the mountains.
+In retaliation, German troops under Colonel von Brock execute six schoolchildren.

 Later, Stephan uses his credentials as a Nazi sympathizer to plant explosives on a German train, timing them to go off in a mountain tunnel.
 The film's climax is a pitched battle between the Germans and guerrillas.
 Afterwards, the Serbians retreat into the mountains to continue their campaign of terror and resistance against Axis occupation.